infoxchange/pallet/django-docker-presentation/slides.md

 We have tried to build a CI application to test other container while being a containerised application itself, but ran into several weird bugs in early Docker (hopefully fixed now?).

+## Legacy applications

+Docker is ideal for doing nasty things...

+...reproducibly

+* mod_python
+* Apache 1.3

+Please don't do this, unless you have to

+Note:

+Docker makes it possible to decommission legacy platforms while reducing the attack area (load balancer in front helps).

+The legacy applications get all the benefits of immutable releases, stable deployments, etc.